101+ Things We Wish Had Known Before Moving To Australia

 - If you frequently use a lot of data check Optus $2 a day for 500 MB’s a day, calls and texts.

 - Recommended from James in the comments: $40 a month prepaid BOOST (which is Telstra, so reception is good) gets you unlimited calls, texts to Aussie mobiles and home numbers and unlimited data.
 I reckon it’s a pretty decent deal if you’ve already got your own phone.
 They have a $20 option which is 100 minutes, and 2GB of data I think… with bonus 500mg extra for use each weekend.
-It saved me getting into stupid, ridiculous plan costs which usually are two-year contracts.
+It saved me from getting into stupid, ridiculous plan costs which usually are two-year contracts.
 Never get a plan.
 Prepaid all the way.

 - Recommended by Taylor in the comments: Amaysim is a great deal!
 Runs on Optus towers, though. $45 bucks I think for 8gbs and 300 international minutes, plus unlimited talk and text!

 If you are travelling to the Outback and need a phone, only Telstra works, other sim cards will be useless.